josev2046/panopto-rtmp-multiaudiotrack/README.md

 This repository documents a client-side stream switching solution designed to support multiple simultaneous audio tracks (languages) for a single high-profile event.

-As Panopto’s native architecture supports a single audio track per video stream, this solution wraps standard RTMP ingestion in a customised HTML interface.
+As Panopto’s native architecture currently supports a single audio track per video stream, this solution wraps standard RTMP ingestion in a customised HTML interface.
 This centralises multiple language streams into a single URL, facilitating dynamic player switching without disrupting the viewer experience via page reloads.

 ## Architecture Overview